xcp-ng/xcp-ng-org/docs/guides/autostart-vm.md

 host boots, in a single bulk call that never reads the `order` parameter, so you cannot choose which VM starts first.

-They are started one after another rather than all at once, so a `start-delay` on one VM does hold up the ones behind it.
+VMs are started one after another rather than all at once, so a `start-delay` on one VM does hold up the ones behind it.
 That spaces a boot out, but it does not sequence it, because which VMs end up behind the delay is not something you control.